 Again, the proposed site, in our opinion complies with this policy.
-We have listed below our answers to the entire policy from criteria a through to n - a.
-The scale, density and character must be appropriate to the surrounding area - b.
-The development must be integrated into the surrounding landscape - c.
-Adequate roads, public transport, and cycling and footpath provision must be available, at a level appropriate to the development. -
+We have listed below our answers to the entire policy from criteria a through to n -

 This dwelling-house design has previously been approved in rural locations throughout Moray.
-The plot would sit between two other consents - together these three consents would form a small cluster in line with planning policy.
+The plot sits adjacent to two other consents - together these three consents are located over 200 metres from any other development.
+We feel that with this spacing, the density will not be overly excessive with another dwelling consented in this locale.
 Further, the scale of the development is very similar to the dwelling-houses which have previously been approved nearby.